natalieagus/50002/docs/Labs/lab4.md

     * `error`
     * `running`

-The control signals live exactly on those arrows from the FSM block to the datapath block in your diagram.
+The control signals live exactly *on those arrows* from the FSM block to the datapath block in the [diagram](#fsm-controller).
 They are the “verbs” that make the datapath “do something” every slow clock tick.

 ## Implementing an FSM in HDL